OkeyDokeyYooo/HelloWorld/README.md

 # HelloWorld
-print hello world in C
+Running this C++ program, program will print a `hello world` in the command line.